shinh/bflisp/README.md

+Note: you'd be more interested in [ELVM](https://github.com/shinh/elvm), the successor of this project.
+In addition to Lisp on Brainfuck, ELVM can compile C code into more esoteric languages such as Unlambda, INTERCAL, Befunge, Piet, Vim script, TeX, C++'s constexpr, etc.

 The original goal of this project was to run a Lisp interpreter on Brainfuck.
 The goal was extended and this project also has a C compiler which runs on Brainfuck.
 The Lisp interpreter and the C